datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/README.md

 DataStax Graph is a graph API that sits on top of the DSE stack.
 It provides unified access to a subset of DSE features, and also allows complex queries via the Gremlin query language.

-## Why Native Engine?
+## Why Core Engine?
-The Native Engine initiative was started to bring enhanced usability and performance to DataStax Graph by:
+The Core Engine initiative was started to bring enhanced usability and performance to DataStax Graph by:

-1. Aligning the data model with regular C* tables - Many features from DSE work more naturally with Native Engine.
+1. Aligning the data model with regular C* tables - Many features from DSE work more naturally with Core Engine.
 In addition, users that have existing C* knowledge will have a good chance of understanding how their data model will affect performance of their queries.
 2. Enhanced usability - We have taken on board feedback from users and support, in particular